The LifeCore R88 Rowing Machine is a great combination of resistance styles.

 - Folded Dimensions (L x W x H):

 - Assembled Weight: 67 lbs.

 Assembly of the Lifecore R88 Rowing Machine is fairly straightforward and should be able to be put together in about 30-45 minutes.

-Some reviewers mentioned the instructions were easy to follow and two “senior” females and one 12 year old boy found the assembly a piece of cake.
+Some reviews mentioned the instructions were easy to follow and two “senior” females and one 12 year old boy found the assembly to be a piece of cake!

 Everything needed for assembly is included in the packaging.
 Just follow the instructions carefully and there should be no hiccups!

 - Air & magnetic combination